-It’s the time of the season for summertime fun, so of course we want to include our fur kids.
-Nothing stops the fun faster than lost pets, so it’s vital to create a pet safe summer.
+Whether it’s summertime fun, or winter vacation, we often want to include our pets in the adventure.
+Nothing stops the fun faster than lost pets, so it’s vital to create a pet-safe plan.
 Thanks to the ASPCA for the fun infographic (and a cool free app!) that can save you heartbreak.
-Read on!
+Read on for more tips to prevent pets going AWOL and how to find a lost pet.

 WHY LOST PETS RUN AND HIDE